balena-io/docs/pages/learn/develop/cloud-iot-provisioning.md

 In addition to registration, Cloud Relay block makes it easy to send data to {{ $cloud.name }}.
 It integrates with balena's block [ecosystem](https://hub.balena.io/blocks) for application development and messaging.
 So you only need to send your data to an MQTT container on the device, and the block handles all of the interaction with {{ $cloud.iotCoreName }}.

 __Note:__ A service container like Cloud Relay on the device is not *required* to send the provisioning request.
-You may call the cloud function HTTP endpoint from your compute infrastucture to pre-generate the key/certificate for the cloud.
+You may call the cloud function HTTP endpoint from your compute infrastructure to pre-generate the key/certificate for the cloud.
 However, the device must be registered already with balenaCloud.

 ## Getting Started